FaeqAlrimawi/SharingIncidentKnowledge/README.md

 ```
 >> java -jar techniques.jar

-//type 1 to execute the technique
+// type 1 to execute the technique
 >> 1
 ```
 ----------